Turn your home into a fortress for burglary prevention by fixing the flaws in your home defense that burglars search for.

 you’ve phoned the police).
 But remember that the average response time

-to emergency 911 calls in the U.S. is NINE minutes – an eternity in home
+to emergency 911 calls in the U.S. is ELEVEN minutes – an eternity in home

 If you do confront a burglar, allow him to escape.
 Or, you should flee to safety.
 Too many victims, men especially, try to capture or punish a burglar, which leads to a dangerous escalation of violence.
 Again, fight only if you must – in self-defense.
 See Survival Options - Overview.